 So, basically some kind of ray tracing.
 This is as much help as I can offer at this time.

-Remember, an audio file is just a series of positive and negative numbers in a series.
+Remember, an audio file is just a series of positive and negative numbers in an array.
 The distance from zero correlates to the loudness of that microsecond of time.
 This loudness is the y-axis of an audio thumbnail.
 The x-axis is time.
 This creates an important limitation: you can only draw in one direction.
 You can only make solid shapes and those shapes can't have any parts drawn to the left, only to the right.
 For example, if you put a pen to paper you can write the letter "N" without your hand moving left, but you cannot write the letter "Z" even though they are essentially the same shape, just rotated 90°.

 I hope in the future someone writes a cool website that will let you upload pictures and export audio thumbnails.
 I might even do it myself if I have the time!